All About Virtual Power Plants (VPPs)

 These Distributed Energy Resources (DERs) are coordinated by a central VPP operator that releases some (or all) of the batteries’ stored energy into the grid during periods of peak demand when wholesale electricity prices are high.

-In a nutshell, you give up control of your battery to a third party when part of a virtual power plant.
+In a nutshell, you give up control of your battery to a third party when it becomes part of a virtual power plant.
 In return, you can potentially receive benefits ranging from an upfront discount on the cost of a battery, payments that are either fixed or based on battery energy discharged by the VPP, a higher solar feed-in tariff, or some combination of these.

-Our VPP Comparison Table lists all of the virtual power plant programs available across Australia that we’re aware of.
+Our VPP Comparison Table lists all of the virtual power plant programs available across Australia we’re aware of.

 What Are The Pros And Cons Of A VPP?